cerbos/cerbos-sdk-javascript/docs/react.md

 </td><td>

 Hook to access the provided Cerbos client.
-It is perfectly fine to access the client directly, however, consider using one of [useCheckResource()](./react.usecheckresource.md)<!-- -->,[useCheckResources()](./react.usecheckresources.md) or [useIsAllowed()](./react.useisallowed.md) instead.
+It is perfectly fine to access the client directly, especially when an Async function is required for the check, however, consider using one of [useCheckResource()](./react.usecheckresource.md)<!-- -->,[useCheckResources()](./react.usecheckresources.md) or [useIsAllowed()](./react.useisallowed.md) instead.
 The API they provide might be simpler for your use case as the handle the Async logic for you.

 </td></tr>